-When the jumper W9 (CTS) is in the ON position and jumper W15 is in the A-B position, the RS-485 driver is always turned on to enable transmission of data.
-Therefore, half-duplex transmission cannot be performed.
-See Section 3.1.5 for an explanation of the RS-485 driver.
+When the jumper W9 (CTS) is in the ON position and jumper W15 is in the A-B position, the RS-485 driver is always turned on to enable data transmission.
+Therefore, half-duplex transmission is not possible.
+See Section 3.1.5 for the RS-485 driver's explanation.